kintone-labs/kintone-js-sdk/docs/reference/record.md

     // Another fieldcode here
   };
   var recordUpdate = {
-    id: 'your_record_id', // Optional.
+    id: YOUR_RECORD_ID, // Optional.
 Required, if updateKey will not be specified.
     updateKey: { // Optional.
 Required, if id will not be specified.
       field: 'your_field_code',
       value: 'your_field_code_value'